waylau/essential-java/docs/io-model.md

 			}
 		} catch (IOException e) {
 			System.out.println(
-					"Exception caught when trying to listen on port " + portNumber + " or listening for a connection");
+					"Exception caught when trying to listen on port " + port + " or listening for a connection");
 			System.out.println(e.getMessage());
 		}
 	}